 When a dessert comes into fashion you see it everywhere – in food magazines, on restaurant menus and served up by friends who entertain.
-A couple of years ago chocolate fondants – those tricky little puddings which are all about timing – were very much in vogue.
+A few years ago chocolate fondants – those tricky little puddings which are all about timing – were very much in vogue.
 A pool of delectable melted chocolate pours out when you stick your spoon into the middle – well that’s the theory.
 If you’ve managed to over-cook them, as I’ve done on more than one occasion, they’re still delicious.
 One of my all-time favourite desserts.

 Turn the clock back even further to the 1970s and 80s and everyone was making Orange and Almond cake, where you boil two whole oranges until soft, whizz them to a purée, then add them to the cake mixture.
 I believe this cake made its debut in Australia in Claudia Roden’s Book of Middle Eastern Food, but recipes were soon popping up everywhere.
 Some versions don’t use any flour, making them good for celiacs.